Your income and financial circumstances may change after the death of your husband, wife, partner or child.

 You'll have to make new claims for some benefits that your husband, wife or civil partner was claiming for your family.

-You may be able to get benefits to help with your bereavement:
+You may be able to get financial help after your bereavement:

-- Funeral Payments – to help towards the cost of a funeral if you're on a low income
+- Funeral Support Payment – help towards the cost of a funeral if you're on low income and live in Scotland

 If you apply for one type, you'll be considered for all available bereavement benefits at the same time.